mmaulwurff/graveyard/Readme.md

 - Thanks to Captain J for gravestone sprites.
 - Thanks to Dr_Cosmobyte for feature suggestions.
 - Thanks to mamaluigisbagel for bug reports.
+- Thanks to 3saster for implementing real time access in GZDoom.

 ## Other Info